Active Pharmaceutical Ingredient Market worth $248.3 billion by 2025

 The oncology segment is expected to grow at the highest CAGR during the forecast period

-Based on application, the active pharmaceutical ingredients market is segmented into communicable diseases, oncology, cardiovascular diseases, diabetes, pain management, chronic respiratory diseases, and other therapeutic application. neurology, immunology, hematology, critical care, pulmonology, hemato-oncology, rheumatology, and other applications.
+Based on application, the Active Pharmaceutical Ingredient Market is segmented into communicable diseases, oncology, cardiovascular diseases, diabetes, pain management, chronic respiratory diseases, and other therapeutic application. neurology, immunology, hematology, critical care, pulmonology, hemato-oncology, rheumatology, and other applications.
 In 2019, the oncology segment is expected to register the highest CAGR during the forecast period.
 Growth in this market segment is driven by the increasing demand for highly potent APIs (HPAPIs) for the treatment of cancer.

 North America was the largest regional market for active pharmaceutical ingredients market in 2019